-Drug Name FDA-Approved Indications Type of Drug Administration All- trans -retinoic acid (ATRA, Tretinoin, Vesanoid®) Chemotherapy Oral Is indicated for the induction of remission in patients with acute promyelocytic leukemia (APL), characterized by the presence of the t(15;17) translocation and/or the presence of the PML/RARa gene who are refractory to, or who have relapsed from, anthracycline chemotherapy, or for whom anthracycline-based chemotherapy is contraindicated.
-Arsenic trioxide (Trisenox®) Chemotherapy Intravenous (IV) Is indicated: In combination with tretinoin for treatment of adults with newly-diagnosed low-risk acute promyelocytic leukemia (APL) whose APL is characterized by the presence of the t(15;17) translocation or PML/RARa gene expression.
-For induction of remission and consolidation in patients with APL who are refractory to, or have relapsed from, retinoid and anthracycline chemotherapy, and whose APL is characterized by the presence of the t(15;17) translocation or PML/RARa gene expression.
-Azacitidine (Onureg®) Chemotherapy Oral Indicated for continued treatment of adult patients with AML who achieved first complete remission (CR) or complete remission with incomplete blood count recovery (CRi) following intensive induction chemotherapy and are not able to complete intensive curative therapy.
-Azacitidine (Vidaza®) Intravenous (IV) Subcutaneous injection Approved for the treatment of specific subtypes of myelodysplastic syndromes (MDS) but is commonly used as an off-label treatment for AML.
-Cladribine (Leustatin®) Chemotherapy Intravenous (IV) Approved to treat hairy cell leukemia and is also being studied in the treatment of other types of cancer.
-Clofarabine (Clolar®) Chemotherapy Intravenous (IV) Approved for the treatment of pediatric patients with relapsed or refractory acute lymphoblastic leukemia (ALL) and is also being studied in the treatment of other types of cancer.
+Drug Name Administration Type of Drug Indications All-trans retinoic acid (ATRA, Tretinoin, Vesanoid®) Oral Retinoid Approved for the induction of remission in adults and pediatric patients 1 year of age and older with acute promyelocytic leukemia (APL), characterized by the presence of the t(15;17) translocation or the presence of PML::RARa gene expression, and who are refractory to or who have relapsed from anthracycline chemotherapy or for whom anthracycline-based chemotherapy is contraindicated.
+Arsenic trioxide (ATO, Trisenox®) Intravenous (IV) Antineoplastic Agent Approved: In combination with tretinoin for treatment of adults with newly-diagnosed low-risk acute promyelocytic leukemia (APL) whose APL is characterized by the presence of the t(15;17) translocation or PML::RARa gene expression.
+For induction of remission and consolidation in patients with APL who are refractory to, or have relapsed from, retinoid and anthracycline chemotherapy, and whose APL is characterized by the presence of the t(15;17) translocation or PML::RARa gene expression.

+Table 5.
+Some Drugs Used in the Treatment of AML (Continued)

+Drug Name Administration Type of Drug Indications Azacitidine (Onureg®) Oral Hypomethylating Agent Approved for continued (maintenance) treatment of adult patients with AML who achieved first complete remission (CR) or complete remission with incomplete blood count recovery (CRi) following intensive induction chemotherapy and are not able to complete intensive curative therapy.
+Azacitidine (Vidaza®) Intravenous (IV) or Subcutaneous injection Hypomethylating Agent (This form of azacitidine is not interchangeable with the oral form of azacitidine [Onureg®]) For the treatment of specific subtypes of myelodysplastic syndromes (MDS) but is commonly used as an off-label treatment for AML.
+Cladribine (Leustatin®) Intravenous (IV) Antimetabolite For the treatment of hairy cell leukemia and is sometimes used as an off-label treatment for AML.
+Clofarabine (Clolar®) Intravenous (IV) Antimetabolite For the treatment of pediatric patients with relapsed or refractory acute lymphoblastic leukemia (ALL) and is also being studied in the treatment of other types of cancer.
+CPX-351 (Vyxeos®) [daunorubicin and cytarabine] Intravenous (IV) Anthracycline and Antimetabolite Approved for the treatment of newly-diagnosed therapy- related acute myeloid leukemia (t-AML) or AML with myelodysplasia-related changes (AML-MRC) in adults and pediatric patients 1 year and older.
+Cytarabine (Ara-C; Cytosar-U®) Intravenous (IV) or Subcutaneous Injection Antimetabolite Approved to be used either alone or with other chemotherapy drugs to treat certain types of leukemia including AML.
+Daunorubicin (Cerubidine®) Intravenous (IV) Anthracycline Approved to be used with other chemotherapy drugs to treat AML.
+Decitabine (Dacogen®) Intravenous (IV) Hypomethylating Agent For the treatment of specific subtypes of myelodysplastic syndromes (MDS) but is commonly used as an off-label treatment for AML.